needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 * **Application SpaceWarp** - Enables support for a frame synthesis technology to allow your application to render at half frame rate, while still delivering a smooth experience.
 Note that this currently requires a custom version of the URP provided by Oculus in order to work, and should not be enabled if you aren't using that customized Oculus URP package.

 ## Technical details

+### Environment Depth

+For Quest 3, Environment Depth can be enabled to the sampling of real world depth data.
+This can be used to have real world objects occlude virtual objects in the application.
+The Environment Depth rendering system can be started by calling `SetupEnvironmentDepth`.
+When passing in `EnvironmentDepthCreateParams` to `SetupEnvironmentDepth`, cleaner hand masking can be turned on and off.
+The depth texture can then be accessed by getting the depth texture ID using `GetEnvironmentDepthTextureId` and passing the ID to `GetRenderTexture` on the XRDisplaySubsystem.
+The rendering can then be enabled/disabled with `SetEnvironmentDepthRendering` and to completely free resources `ShutdownEnvironmentDepth` must be called.
+Extra data about the depth frame can be accessed through `GetEnvironmentDepthFrameDesc`.

 ### Fixed-Foveated Rendering (FFR)